“He who testifies to these things says, ‘Surely I am coming soon.’

 The Bible concludes with this great historic cliffhanger.
 The first time Jesus came to this world he ensured us he’d come again to finish what he started.
 We are left on Scripture’s last page with two basic claims about the course of history and the fate of this world: Christ has come.
 Christ will come again.
 We are, at present, between the times.
 History has taken the shape of a promise and faith has taken the shape of waiting.

 Jesus once said, “Be like those who are waiting for their master to come home from the wedding banquet, so that they may open the door to him at once when he comes and knocks.
-Blessed is the those servants whom the master finds awake when he comes” (Lk.
+Blessed are those servants whom the master finds awake when he comes” (Lk.
 12).